 Lovina is located at the ocean so make sure you book a hotel on the beach or with an ocean view?.
 Check out my favorite hotels in Lovina ↡

 ➳ Best Luxurious Stay in Lovina (Private Little Villa With Pool!)

 Sunrise Dolphin Trip

 The dolphin trips in Lovina are widely known and you can book a dolphin excursion at almost any hotel in Lovina.
-At 5 or 6 a.m. you will be picked up from your hotel and driven to the harbour.
+At 5 or 6 a.m. you will be picked up from your hotel and driven to the harbor.
 Here you’ll go aboard a small traditional fisherman boat with four people, including the captain.
-At sunrise you will be going onto the water and the moment the sun goes up you’ll start seeing dolphins jumping out of the water.
+At sunrise, you will be going onto the water and the moment the sun goes up you’ll start seeing dolphins jumping out of the water.
 This is the perfect time to spot huge pods of dolphins swimming around.
 With the boat you will sail along these dolphin pods, so you can see them properly.

-Another thing is that you can do two different kind of experiences.
+Another thing is that you can do two different kinds of experiences.
 You can either watch from the boat to see the dolphins, or you pay a little extra and you can also “swim” so with the dolphins.
-You’ll be in the water on the side of the boat, holding on to a rope and when the boat sails after the dolphins, you are likely to see the dolphins swim underneath you.
+You’ll be in the water on the side of the boat, holding on to a rope, and when the boat sails after the dolphins, you are likely to see the dolphins swim underneath you.
 This is definitely worth that little extra money!